Spring Garden Revival

 Comprehensive Site Assessment & Soil Testing Requirements for Hanover's Glacial Till & Rocky New England Soils

-A thorough site assessment is the foundation of sustainable lawn installation in Hanover, where glacial till and rocky soils are common.
-Mandatory soil testing through the UMass Soil and Plant Nutrient Testing Laboratory provides data on pH (typically 5.5-6.5 in MA), nutrients, and organic matter.
-Aim for a target pH of 6.5-7.0 and 3-5% organic matter.
-Use the USDA Web Soil Survey to identify local soil series: glacial till (poor drainage), sandy outwash (rapid drainage), rocky shallow (limited depth), and marine clay (coastal, high water table).
-Assess compaction, topography, and existing vegetation, and always mark underground utilities with Dig Safe 811.
-Integrate findings into grading and drainage plans for optimal results.
+A thorough site assessment is the foundation of sustainable lawn installation in Hanover, where glacial till and rocky soils predominate.
+Mandatory soil testing through the UMass Soil and Plant Nutrient Testing Laboratory provides data on pH (5.5-6.5 typical; lime to 6.5-7.0), nutrients, and organic matter (3-5% target).
+The USDA Web Soil Survey identifies glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow, and marine clay soils.
+Assess compaction with a penetrometer and plan for amendment needs: 50-100+ lbs lime/1,000 sq ft and 2-4 inches compost into the top 6-8 inches.
+Evaluate existing vegetation, conduct a topographic survey for grading, and always contact Dig Safe 811 at least 48 hours in advance.
+Integrate findings with existing infrastructure and sun/shade patterns for optimal results.

 Hanover Conservation Commission Requirements for New Lawn Installation Near Protected Areas

-Lawn installation near wetlands, vernal pools, or other protected resources in Hanover is regulated by the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn installation near wetlands, vernal pools, or other protected resources in Hanover is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI or RDA) are required for work within 25-100 feet of sensitive areas.
-Seasonal restrictions may apply, especially during wildlife breeding periods (March-August for birds, March-June for vernal pools).
-Soil stabilization is critical, particularly on clay/glacial till prone to erosion.
+Permits (NOI/RDA) are required for work within 25-100 feet of resource areas, with seasonal restrictions during wildlife breeding (March-August for birds, March-June for vernal pools).
+Soil stabilization is critical, especially on glacial till prone to erosion.
 Protect mature trees and coordinate with the Conservation Commission for properties near sensitive habitats.
-Use temporary erosion controls (silt fence, straw wattles) and follow MassDEP Stormwater Management Standards.
-For project review: Hanover Conservation Commission
+Use temporary erosion controls (silt fence, straw wattles) and sediment barriers during installation.
+For projects near protected areas, consult:

 550 Hanover Street, Hanover, MA 02339